Overview of Major Steels

 , hystereses, or Tesla don't mean anything to

 you, I do not only feel sorry for you but offer advice: Read up this

 Ferritic steel is always ferromagnetic with a rather large permeability, so how about hystereses behavior?
 Knowing the least little bit about ferromagnetic materials and their hysteres curves tells you that you should keep you material as perfect as possible for soft hystereses curves.
 So let's take pure and large-grained iron?

-steel that are piled on top of each other, with the paint layer providing for
+painted sheets of steel that are piled on top of each other, with the paint layer providing for electrical insulation.
+But

 We need to compromise - by alloying something suitable and by inducing anisotropy.
 Then we add a little of this and that (e.g. Mn, Al) to optimize whatever else we are after.